yoomoney/db-queue/README.md

 ## Database support

-As of now the library supports PostgreSQL, MSSQL and Oracle as backing database, however library architecture makes it easy to add other relational databases which has support for transactions and "for update skip locked" feature,
+As of now the library supports PostgreSQL, MSSQL, Oracle and H2 as backing database, however library architecture makes it easy to add other relational databases which has support for transactions and "for update skip locked" feature,
 for example MySql.
 Feel free to add support for other databases via pull request.

-## Dependencies
+## Modularity

+The library is divided into several modules.
-Library contains minimal set of dependencies to easily integrate in any project:
+Each module contains minimal set of dependencies to easily integrate in any project.

-* `db-queue-core` module requires only`org.slf4j:slf4j-api` library
+* `db-queue-core` module provides base logic and requires `org.slf4j:slf4j-api` library
-* `db-queue-spring` module requires Spring Framework (spring-jdbc and spring-tx) for interacting with a database.
+* `db-queue-spring` module provides access to database and requires Spring Framework: spring-jdbc and spring-tx.
 Other features of Spring ecosystem are not in use.
+* `db-queue-brave` module provides tracing support with help of [Brave](https://github.com/openzipkin/brave)
+* `db-queue-test` module provides integration testing across all modules.
+It might help to figure out how to use the library in your code.

 # Usage